influxdata/inch/README.md

 by multiplying the values (`100 * 20 * 4`).

 By setting the `verbose` flag you can see progress each second.

+The `-target-latency` flag will allow `inch` to automatically backoff (add delays after writing batches) according to the weighted moving average of response times from the InfluxDB server.
+If the WMA of responses is greater than the target latency then delays will be increased in an attempt to allow the InfluxDB server time to recover and process in-flight writes.
+If a delay is in place on `inch` clients yet the WMA of response times is lower than the target latency, then `inch` will reduce the delays in an attempt to increase throughput.